nerva-project/nerva-docs/docs/guides/cli.md

 ---
 #### WARNING!

-**As of the most current release** when downloading the CLI package you will be provided with 2 versions of the daemon.  **`nervad-aes` and `nervad-noaes`**.
-In most cases you will want to use the AES version.
-No AES is intended for users who have older systems that are not cabaple of using AES-NI.
+**As of the most current release** there are 2 binary packages available for download.
+The default minimal package contains rthe bare essentials for running a nde and transacting oin the network.
+This release requires your CPU to support the AES-NI instruction set (Most desktop CPUs made in the last 10 years).
+If you require any additional tooling or a version of nervad without the AES-NI instruction set then you need to download the full package.
+All downloads are available on [BitBucket](https://bitbucket.org/nerva-xnv/nerva/downloads)

 ---